 If any of those questions are exactly what you are thinking right now, an internal audit service would be the most suitable service a CPA firm can offer to you, and the reasons are the following:

 - Internal audit reports go directly to you.
-No outside agency or adversarial entity will know the audit findings, especially those may have a negative impact on your business.
+No outside agency or adversarial entity will know the audit findings, especially those that may have a negative impact on your business.

 - It serves as an early warning system comparing to external, regulatory, or compliance audits.
 It allows you to identify the deficiencies and rededicate them on a timely basis.